-Also known as compressors…sealed units are found all over the place.
-Filled with copper (similar to that of an electric motors) sealed units are used in air conditioners, refrigerators, freezers, and other appliances that are meant to cool down rooms or food.
+Also known as compressors, sealed units are found all over the place.
+Filled with copper (similar to an electric motor), sealed units are used in air conditioners, refrigerators, freezers, and other appliances meant to cool down rooms or food.

-Almost always filled with oil, you want to make sure to drain these units correctly so you prevent a few different things from occurring.
+Almost always filled with oil, you want to make sure to drain these units correctly, so you prevent a few different things from occurring.

 What To Do When Scrapping Sealed Units